xcape-io/RelayProp/PiPyRelayProp/README.md

 pip3 install -r requirements.txt
 ```

-Edit `definitions.ini` to set MQTT topics for your Escape Room:
+Edit `definitions.ini` to set MQTT topics for your prop:
 ```ini
 [mqtt]
 ; mqtt-sub-* and app-inbox topics are subscribed by MqttConsoleApp